This assignment comes at the end of Module 1.

 Now that you have learned how to create web pages and link them together it is time to make your very own website.
 Please complete the following assignment by creating:

-3. The site must be responsive and based on the Bootstrap Framework.
-The previous lesson should be very useful but BE AWARE that it is acceptable, and probably even a good idea, to download some else's Bootstrap Template.
+The site must be responsive and based on the Bootstrap Framework.
+The previous lesson should be very useful but I recommend that you download some else's Bootstrap Template.
 There are lots of free and attractive Bootstrap Templates that are easy to find.
 You are not required to download one, but doing so, is an easy way to produce a more attractive website.
 As of 2019, https://bootstrapmade.com and https://startbootstrap.com/ have free templates that look fairly promising.
 With a bit of googling you should find other free options as well.

-4. Demonstrate use of web fonts [footnote] or google fonts which is the same thing [/footnote] You don’t have to use web fonts for ALL of your text but use at least one to show that you know how.
+Demonstrate use of web fonts [footnote] or google fonts which is the same thing [/footnote] You don’t have to use web fonts for ALL of your text but use at least one to show that you know how.
 You may even want to dedicate a page of your website just to fonts.

-5. Original pictures on each page, sized for the web.
+Original pictures on each, or most, pages, sized for the web.
 REALLY BIG pictures [footnote] big in file size that is [/footnote] are not acceptable.